SPADA: A Toolbox of Designing Soft Pneumatic Actuators for Shape Matching based on Surrogate Modeling: Conclusion

 \section{Conclusion}

-In this work, a general design framework for the shape-matching of bellow SPAs is proposed and implemented as an open-source design toolbox SPADA.
-Surrogate modelling involving ANN training on a FEM dataset is applied to map the design parameters to the shape required for a specific task.
-A 3D PCC segmentation algorithm is used to approximate the desired 3D curve by CC segments.
-A bi-level Bayesian Optimisation algorithm based on the surrogate model determines the actuator's optimal design parameters that match the segments' shape.
-The validity and effectiveness of the framework and toolbox are demonstrated through a series of experiments and case studies focused on shape matching.
+In this work, an end-to-end design framework for the shape-matching of bellow-SPAs is proposed and implemented as an open-source design toolbox, SPADA.
+A model leverages FEM-simulated module deformation and PCC approximation to predict the kinematics of actuators.
+Surrogate modeling involving ANN training on a FEM dataset is applied to speed up computation.
+A 3D PCC segmentation algorithm approximates the desired curve by dividing it into CC segments.
+An optimization algorithm, grounded on a genetic algorithm and a surrogate model, determines the optimal design parameters of the actuator to align with the shape of these segments.
+The toolbox, based on the proposed design framework, has proven its end-to-end capability in designing actuators to accurately match 2D shapes, while also demonstrating its potential to design deformable actuators in 3D space.

-Overall, this design framework can be generalised to other soft actuators, such as tendon-driven soft actuators.
+Overall, this design framework can be generalized to other soft actuators, such as tendon-driven soft actuators.
 Users can also specify more material properties for the actuator and use the toolbox FEM simulation function to create a data set for training.
 A GitHub repository has been created with the toolbox and locations for users to upload self-acquired datasets for co-design.
-In the future, the authors will maintain and update the tool with consideration of the gravity effect and environmental parameters (such as underwater conditions).
+In the future, the authors will maintain and update the toolbox with consideration of the gravity effect and environmental parameters (such as underwater conditions).
 Add-ons for protocols to design soft actuators for specific tasks will also be investigated, such as soft grippers, soft actuators for surgical operations, and soft crawlers for locomotion.